getsource/b2w-redirection/readme.txt

 == Description ==

 Forked from [blogger-to-wordpress-redirection plugin](http://wordpress.org/plugins/blogger-to-wordpress-redirection/) for personal use.
+The primary original authors can be found at [RTCamp](http://rtcamp.com/).

-This plugin is likely not to be maintained, so if you require that, I'd suggest checking out the above plugin.
+This plugin is likely not to be maintained (it's here solely for personal use), so if you require that, I'd suggest checking out the above plugin and supporting the original authors.

 All of that said, here's the initial description:

 If you have imported posts from Blogger.com (blogspot.com) then you might be redirecting visitors from your blog to homepage of your new WordPress blog.
 Which is wrong, as a user may feel lost when we lands up on your homepage unexpectedly.